 Wiśnie w czekoladzie / Cherry Liqueur Chocolates

-It is what it sounds like – a cherry, liqueur and chocolate.
-In final ranking Garrett gave them highest mark.
+It is what it sounds like – a cherry, liqueur, and chocolate.
+In final ranking, Garrett gave them the highest mark.
 I don’t know what can I tell you more, just try it.

 Cherries come either in a 280g or 400g box or you can buy them by weight (around 15 euro per kilo).

-Ptasie Mleczko is real classic, it was invented almost 80 years ago.
-Literally it translates as bird’s milk, something very rare and delicious.
+Ptasie Mleczko is a real classic, it was invented almost 80 years ago.
+Literally, it translates as bird’s milk, something very rare and delicious.
 It’s elegant, but not very fancy.
 It’s a light vanilla foam covered in milk chocolate, it’s light like a cloud and you can eat far too much.
-They are definitely my favourite ones.
+They are definitely my favorite ones.

 They are now amongst my favourite strange Polish sweets!
 I don’t know what category they fall into really – i guess a sweet…i love the white chocolate ones and the coconut ones.

-You can get Ptasie Mleczko in big boxes (420g / around 5 euro) or in small one (56g).
-The traditional flavour is vanilla, but there are different flavours like lemon, chocolate, cream and coconut.
+You can get Ptasie Mleczko in big boxes (420g / around 5 euro) or in a small one (56g).
+The traditional flavor is vanilla, but there are different flavors of lemon, chocolate, cream, and coconut.